supersanyo/frisbee-kid/README.md

 Since PowerShell does not natively display UTF-8, unlike the PowerShell IDE.
 It is recommended to run the script from PowerShell IDE.
 To do so, right click on `fly-frisbee.ps1` and select **Edit**.
 After PowerShell IDE pops up, follow the demo to run the script.

+#### Online vs Local Database
+If the JSON for the DVD is already available [here](https://github.com/supersanyo/frisbee-kid/tree/master/dvd), use the online database.
+If not, use local database and refer to [JSON File Format](#json-file-format) section to create your own JSON file.

 ### Mac
 #### Folder Structure
 The working directory should have a structure as shown below.